ReuchMind/Stable-Diffusion-WebUI-on-AMD/README.md

 ❌ RuntimeError: Input type (float) and bias type (struct c10::Half) should be the same

-Fix: You already fixed this with --no-half
+Fix: Already fixed with --no-half

 ❌ Failed to install ZLUDA: 'NoneType' object is not subscriptable